 Immunotherapy– Patients treated with immunotherapy using liposome-encapsulated muramyl tripeptide-phosphatidylethanolamine (L-MTP-PE) have shown marked improvement.
 The drug is not available in the US.
 But it has gained orphan status in the EuropeanUnion and is being used in the treatment of pediatric osteosarcoma.

 Radiotherapy (RT)- It is not so often used due to the high metastatic rate of the disease and the involvement of anatomic sites.
 A combination of palliative RT with chemotherapy may prove beneficial, but it awaits further investigation.
 It may prove beneficial in cases like solitary dermal HSA or incomplete resection.

-A study has proven that the median survival in case of dermal tumors is 780 days.
-In dogs where lesions invade into the sub-cutaneous tissues the median survival time is between 172-307 days.
+A study has proven that the median survival in the case of dermal tumors is 780 days.
+In dogs where lesions invade into the subcutaneous tissues the median survival time is between 172-307 days.

 Overall the prognosis is very poor for atrial HSA as it is for splenic HSA.

 Thank you for utilizing our Canine Cancer Library.
 Please help us keep this ever-evolving resource as current and informative as possible with a donation.

 Withrow and MacEwen’s Small Animal Clinical Oncology– Stephen J. Withrow, DVM, DACVIM (Oncology), Director, Animal Cancer Center Stuart Chair In Oncology, University Distinguished Professor, Colorado State University-Fort Collins, Colorado; David M. Vail, DVM, DACVIM (Oncology), Professor of Oncology, Director of Clinical Research, School of Veterinary Medicine University of Wisconsin-Madison Madison, Wisconsin